countr/website/content/docs/06-troubleshooting.md

 ## What is Countr's prefix? {#prefix}

-Countr has fully moved over to slash commands, so you can use `/`` as your new prefix!
-This means that all of Countr's commands are now accessed through the Discord slash command interface.
-To see a list of available commands, simply type `/`` in any channel where Countr is present.
+Countr uses Discord slash commands, so you can use `/` as your new prefix!
+To see a list of available commands, simply type `/` in any channel where Countr is present.